-China business laws are getting more regular and the new draft changes to foreign trade laws means progress is still being made.
+China business laws are getting more regular and the new draft changes to foreign investment laws means progress is still being made.

 China Business Laws on the Right Road

 I recall when I first came to China in 1991 that China made an announcement that the government had approved its 1000 law.
 My memory may be a little fuzzy on that number.
 I was shocked as America has millions of laws on the books.
 China in history was strictly rule by man.
 When a ruler died, they let people out of prison.
 In 1991, China was clearly still rule by man, but the continued march toward rule by law is very clear.
-China is floating new rules for trade.
-This quote from Bloomberg shows more of this progress.
+China is still floating new rules for trade.
+This quote on the New Foreign Investment law shows more of this progress.
+See articles here and here.

 Culturally, China is still a different place.
 It will never be Kansas.